<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2332164&amp;fmt=gif">

 High-level learning and corporate training initiatives were formerly reserved for large corporations and those with the capital to invest in costly technology.
 However, recent advancements in AI have made these avenues for learning more accessible to a wider range of organizations, both in terms of cost and implementation.

-Make a Market-Ready Workforce with AI Simulations
+Make a Market-Ready Workforce with AI-Supported Skills Practice Learning

 When design and development remain learner-centric, AI can accelerate quality program design, and organizations can maximize the learning potential of their workforce.
 This is the essence of AI-supported, human-centered design.